actinia-org/actinia-introduction/docs/index.md

 Several **components** play a role in a cloud deployment of actinia (for an example, see Fig. 2):

-* analytics: this are the workers of GRASS GIS or wrapped other software,
+* analytics: here are the workers of GRASS GIS or wrapped other software (GDAL, ESA-SNAP, ...),
 * external data sources: import providers for various external data sources,
 * interface layer:
     * most importantly, the **REST API**,